Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Fixed "Restricted Environment" Guide description.
 - Fixed Bitmap Galaxy "Guide" text, that was too wide to be displayed.
 - Updated DesignUI Help pop-up.
+- Updated Help for "block governor from sending transport".

 ### Other Language: